College PortalSeattle University

 If the homeschool supervisor is the only teacher and counselor, two additional letters of recommendation are still required from non-relative sources familiar with your academic quality, work ethic and/or character.

+Homeschool applicants are required to show additional non-home-school-setting assessments in three academic areas: English, mathematics and laboratory science.
 The following options note the methods through which these assessments may be displayed.
 If you took the SAT as part of the standard admissions requirements, you must show additional assessments in English, mathematics and laboratory science (laboratory science constitutes natural sciences such as biology or chemistry but does not include social sciences such as psychology).
 This can be completed through one of these options:

 • ACT results (writing portion recommended).